 Dividing The Empire: The Intricacies Of Divorce Settlements

 Valuing a couple's life and dividing it between them is a monumental task.
 Trying to track all the assets is hard enough but it's even worse when both spouses declare that each coffee mug and DVD has "great sentimental value".
-Easy Soft's Divorce Financials software helps take the emotion out of the transaction by giving attorneys the tools needed to propose equitable distributions.
+Easysoft Legal Software's Divorce Financials software helps take the emotion out of the transaction by giving attorneys the tools needed to propose equitable distributions.

 Tallying The Assets (And Liabilities!)

 The first step is documenting what needs to be divided.
 Couples are often surprised by how hard this process is.
 Most of us don't have detailed lists of our financial pluses and minuses, and trying to build a list from scratch can be a chore.
 Divorce Financials is flexible enough to allow attorneys to account for all assets, from houses to life insurance policies, and liabilities, from credit cards to car loans.